RJDonnison/SatifactorySplitter/README.md

 ## Deployment

 GitHub Pages via `.github/workflows/deploy.yml` — on push to `main` it runs the unit tests, builds, and publishes.
-Enable it once via **Settings → Pages → Source: GitHub Actions**.

 ## AI disclosure